Why It’s So Important To Develop Personal Projects

 Projects take time.

-It’s unlikely that you’ll be able to finish a project in a day.
-Projects can take weeks, months, or even years to complete.
-Some projects are ongoing and never end, producing many milestones along the way (publications, exhibitions, commissions, etc).
-Some projects lie dormant for a period of time and then suddenly come to life again.
-Projects have a life of their own.
-Personal projects require commitment, but the depth of your commitment will be reflected in both you and your work and in the achievements you make with it.
+Projects can take hours, days, weeks, months, or even years to complete.
+Some projects can be completed very quickly, especially once you’re familiar with the concepts and skills necessary to finish them.
+Projects get easier with practice.
+Some projects are ongoing and never end, producing many milestones along the way (publications, exhibitions, commissions, etc. Some projects lie dormant for a period of time and then suddenly come to life again.
+Some projects change over time.
+Projects have lives of their own.
+Projects require commitment, but the depth of your commitment will be reflected in your work and in the achievements you make with it.

 I can’t recommend more highly that you start your own personal project – now.

 Learn more in my creativity and digital photography workshops.